• Home

 Statistical material and memoranda regarding financing of WPA projects and government expenditures.
 The statistics cover the years 1940-1942.
 Table of contents: [Assessed valuation of taxable property and funds available for operating costs in various Florida counties] -- [Cash receipts and disbursements] -- War public services letter no. 7 : Eligibility of projects ; operation of facilities -- [Memo to area supervisors and program supervisors] -- [Letter to state administrator from regional finance examiner] -- Estimated federal expenditures [in various Florida cities] -- [Memo to regional directors on eligibility of projects : recreation facilities].

-United States -- Work Projects Administration (Fla.).|Division of Community Service Programs
+Work Projects Administration.
+Division of Community Service Programs.
+Florida

 Outlines requirements for opening of new classes and centers, discontinuing classes and closing centers, teacher load and work schedules, student-teacher ratios, classroom use, reports and recordkeeping, and loans of teaching materials.
 [Statement of responsibility: Federal Works Agency, Work Projects Administration of Florida, Division of Community Service Programs, Adult Education Project.]

-• Fourth annual report, September 1, 1939-August 31, 1940 by Stetson Kennedy and Federal Art Project (Fla.)
+• Fourth Annual Report, September 1, 1939-August 31, 1940 by Stetson Kennedy and Federal Works Agency.
+Works Projects Administration.
+Federal Art Project.
+Florida

-Fourth annual report, September 1, 1939-August 31, 1940
+Fourth Annual Report, September 1, 1939-August 31, 1940

-Stetson Kennedy and Federal Art Project (Fla.)
+Stetson Kennedy and Federal Works Agency.
+Works Projects Administration.
+Federal Art Project.
+Florida

 Report for the 1939/1940 fiscal year on the activities of the Federal Art Project in Florida sponsored by the WPA.
 Includes a newspaper clipping from the "Key West citizen," dated May 27, 1939: The Federal Arts Project in the southernmost city / by Stetson Kennedy.
 Florida Art Project, Work Projects Administration.

-Material on Indians of North America
+Material on Indians of North America, 1838-1940

 The first 37 pages represent a reprinting by the Florida WPA of the 1843 work "Further information respecting the aborigines : containing extracts from the proceedings of the Meeting for Sufferings in London, and of the Committees on Indian Affairs, of the Yearly Meetings of Philadelphia and Baltimore, together with some particulars relative to the Seminole War."
 Pages 38-115 are from an unidentified work on the Seminole Indians in Florida, beginning with p.
 30 of the text.

-Copy of field notes for Florida encyclopedia
+Copy of Field Notes for Florida Encyclopedia, June 1938

-Bernard F Borchardt
+Bernard F. Borchardt

 Narrative of material on Tampa and Hillsborough County compiled by B.F.
 Borchardt.
 Table of contents: Brief narrative history of Tampa from Fort Brooke days to date -- Early explorers (notes of an address before the Tampa Bar Assn. by Borchardt) -- Sinking of USS Tampa -- Points of interest in Hillsborough County -- Notes of a talk with Mr. Sim Sparkman, at his home near Dover, Florida -- Literature.

-History of Hillsborough County
+History of Hillsborough County, 1936

 A history of Hillsborough County up to the beginning of the 20th century.
 Table of contents: Introduction -- The first coming of the Spaniard -- The Dade massacre -- Beginnings of Tampa and Indian war days -- The early forties -- Civil War period -- Tampa's part in the Spanish-American War -- Period of Reconstruction -- "Curtains" for Fort Brooke.